-ICOMOS Canada is the Canadian national committee of ICOMOS.
+ICOMOS Canada is the Canadian national committee of the International Council on Monuments and Sites (ICOMOS).
 Since 1975, ICOMOS Canada has been at the forefront of the heritage conservation movement in Canada and abroad, actively contributing to the development of the theory and practice of cultural heritage conservation.

-Today, the organization and its members continue to play a leading role in influencing national and international policies through innovative thinking and holistic approaches to continuously improve the conservation of cultural heritage for communities.
+Today, ICOMOS Canada and its members continue to play a leading role in influencing national and international policies through innovative thinking and holistic approaches to continuously improve the conservation of cultural heritage for communities.

 ICOMOS Canada seeks to raise the quality of conservation care provided to our built cultural heritage at national and international levels:

 - by defining appropriate principles and standards of care for conservation;